Huskynarr/hacs-amazon-tracker/README.md

 - Easy configuration through Home Assistant UI
 - Separate view for pending packages
 - Sorting by expected delivery date

+## Troubleshooting

+If you encounter the error "Invalid config for 'amazon_tracker'", please:
+1. Remove any amazon_tracker configuration from your configuration.yaml
+2. Remove the integration from Home Assistant
+3. Restart Home Assistant
+4. Add the integration again through the UI

 ## Support